Travelogue Feature Article Example- Tour To Japan

 Break the Text Into Manageable Chunks

 Breaking the text into separate sections provides you with more manageable tasks.
 Read each section carefully, and then take a break before you progress to the next.
 This will prevent you from feeling overwhelmed by the task ahead and allow you to concentrate more effectively on the writing section you are proofreading.
-This technique is especially useful if you are proofreading a very large document, such as a thesis or dissertation.
+This technique is especially useful when proofreading a very large document, such as a thesis or dissertation.

 Circle Punctuation Marks

-Read the Writing Backwards
+Read the Writing Backward

 Note the Errors You Make Frequently